 A key principle of Corneotherapy is to keep the epidermis intact at all times, with the therapeutic actions working from the outer layers of the epidermis inward.
 This approach of retaining the integrity of the epidermis ensures the skins defence and immune systems are not stimulated unnecessarily.

-Corneotherapy is also an individualized approach to skin care and treatment, following a logical path that investigates and defines the causes of the conditions before selecting appropriate interventions and therapeutic applications in a sequence that achieves the best outcome.
-This contrasts with the more simplistic approach of treating symptoms without determining the causes.
+Because Corneotherapy is also an individualized approach to skin care and treatment, following a logical path that investigates and defines the causes of the conditions before selecting appropriate interventions and therapeutic applications is a sequence that achieves the best outcomes.